Suzanne Schreiber: Oklahoma House

-Schreiber ran for the 70th Oklahoma House district in 2022 to succeed retiring Republican Senator Carol Bush.She faced Republican Brad Banks in the general election for the Tulsa house seat.
+Schreiber ran for the 70th Oklahoma House district in 2022 to succeed retiring Republican Senator Carol Bush.
+She faced Republican Brad Banks in the general election for the Tulsa house seat.
 During the primary she was endorsed by the Tulsa World.
 She defeated Banks in the November election, flipping the HD-70 to the Democratic Party.
 She was sworn in on November 16, 2022.

+In March 2023, Schreiber and Meloyde Blancett broke with fellow house Democrats to support a bill to require all citizen review boards in the state to be composed of at least 2/3rds CLEET certified law enforcement officers.
+The bill passed the house and went to the Oklahoma Senate for approval.